Note: This functionality is only available if you log in using ALM, Octane, or a UFT license.

-Sprinter allows you to extend the scanner's capabilities by defining custom scanners.
-This allows you to design a scanner that will detect the desired items in your application.
+Sprinter allows you to extend the scanner's capabilities by defining custom scanners using the Sprinter Scanners API.
+For example, you can design a scanner that will detect specific items in your application.

 You can use a sample scanner provided with Sprinter as a starting point for designing your own custom scanner.